pbergman/a/docs/tasks_example.md

 ##### Test

-Because by default tasks will be converted to an shell script and all task will have an `--dump` option to print the script to stdout instead of being executed.
+By default tasks will be converted to an shell script and have an `--dump` option to print the generated script to stdout instead of being executed.

 So by using the dump and pipe the output to an application like `bash -n` or [shellcheck](https://www.shellcheck.net/) we create an dry-run and do an check for syntax errors.